 Partner with Resellers & Suppliers to Drive New Business

 Bókun also has an expansive Marketplace where you can partner with resellers and suppliers to drive new business.
-You’re automatically added to this Marketplace when you start a PRO subscription — which means you can partner with other tour operators who use Bókun — and you can manage all partner contracts on our platform.
+You’re automatically added to this Marketplace when you start a subscription — which means you can partner with other tour operators who use Bókun — and you can manage all partner contracts on our platform.

 Our Marketplace goes beyond OTAs and includes travel agents, global hotel chains and resorts, attractions like museums and universities, rental providers, and other travel businesses.